klefstad-teaching/ICS-45C-HW7/README.md

 ## Overview and Objectives

-Previous Homeworks 5 and 6 have implemented linked lists, first for type `char`, then for type Shape pointer.
+Previous Homeworks 5 and 6 have implemented linked lists, first for type `char`, then for type `Shape pointer`.
 But what if the same linked list functionality is needed for any other type?
 Because C++ requires strong typing for the purpose of efficiency, these type-specific implementations of linked lists cannot be used for any other type.

 Instead, to generalize functionality across different types, **templates** must be used.
 Templates define generic abstractions that can be ***instantiated*** with specific types appropriate for the problem at hand, where the template parameter would be the type of the data.
-So a `List` of a parameterized type `T`, could be instantiated with `T` as `char` for Homework 5, then instantiated with `T` as `Shape` pointer for Homework 6.
+So a `List` of a parameterized type `T` could be instantiated with `T` as `char` for Homework 5, then instantiated with `T` as `Shape` pointer for Homework 6.
 All linked list functionality, such as finding the length, reversing, or traversing a list, could thus be done for any type.

 For Homework 7, you convert a class to a template, and also convert a function to a template.
 Complete the provided class `Array` of `int`, and then use it to define an `Array` template class.
 Then use the `Array` template to develop a 2D class `Matrix`, which will be a template as well.
 The ultimate goal is to have a fully tested template for both an `Array` of type `T` and for a `Matrix` of type `T` with the template functions needed to fill each one with a value returned by a ***lambda*** function, and then to instantiate both `Array` and `Matrix` template classes with `ints`, `doubles`, and `chars`.
 Of course, all functionality must be well tested along the development process.